fullstack-phoenix/lit/README.md

 # Lit

-Lit is an admin generator for Phoenix LiveView and Talwind apps.
+Lit is an admin generator for Phoenix LiveView and Tailwind apps.
 It creates custom templates and relies on the Phoenix live generator under the hood.
 The project is a fork from [Torch](https://github.com/mojotech/torch)

 ![image](https://res.cloudinary.com/dwvh1fhcg/image/upload/v1606940594/test/lit_admin.png.png)